-- Find out the rights and obligations concerning Immigration and Global Mobility in the host country;
+- Firstly, find out the rights and obligations concerning Immigration and Global Mobility in the host country;

 - Maintain continual communication with posted workers and be aware of the impact of the relocation on employees and their family members;

-- Develop tools for identifying risks and requirements for frequent travellers.
+- Moreover, develop tools for identifying risks and requirements for frequent travellers.

 Legal Notice: Since legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing on this article should be used as a substitute for the advice of competent legal counsel.
 The content on this article is offered only as information and does not constitute solicitation or provision of legal advice.
 You should always consult a suitably qualified lawyer regarding any specific legal problem or matter.

 © 2019 Duguech & Dip, S.L.P. – All rights reserved